DannyBoyNYC/5-D3-bar-chart/readme.md

   .attr("y", (d) => yScale(yAccessor(d)) - 5);
 ```

-Next, we'll display the count of days in the bin using our `yAccessor()` function.
+Next, we'll display the count of days in the bin using our `yAccessor()` function:

 ```js
 const barText = binGroups